gabriellanzer/UE4NetworkTool/README.md

-# Hidro
+# UE4ServerBootstrap
-This repository is the **Hidro Software** initiative.
-A tool that provides support for engineering projects construction.
+This repository is the **UE4 Server Bootstrap** initiative.
+A tool that provides support to launch servers and analyze network related data.